Johann Strauss celebrates his 200th birthday in 2025 and Vienna honours the King of the Waltz with a year’s worth of activities.

 A Strauss marathon of a different kind

-The Vienna marathon takes place April 6th, 2025, and various Strauss-related activities accompany the runners.
-For example, participants can join a giant waltz at the start in the hopes of breaking a world record.
+The Vienna marathon took place on April 6th, 2025, and various Strauss-related activities accompanied the runners.
+For example, participants could join a giant waltz at the start in the hopes of breaking a world record.
+And they succeeded!

 Film competition